NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/pcolor.md

 * NetLogo uses a custom numbering scheme to represent colors.
 You can access this color numbering scheme by clicking the *Tools* menu and choosing the *Color Swatches* option.
 * As you noticed in the examples above, you can use the names of the common colors directly in your code.
 These names are: `red`,`green`,`blue`,`brown`,`black`,`pink`,`white`,`violet`,`magenta`,`cyan`, and `gray`.
 * You should write the name of a color directly, without any quotations around the color name (`""`).
 * As NetLogo uses a simple numbering scheme for colors, you can actually treat color names like numerical values.
 This allows us to manipulate the lightness of colors with simple math.
-For example, `green + 2`is will result in a lighter green color, while `green - 2` will result in a darker green.
-You can also use non-integer numbers to achieve an even more precise color such as `red + 0.25`or `blue - 1.85`.
+For example, `green + 2` will result in a lighter green color, while `green - 2` will result in a darker green.
+You can also use non-integer numbers to achieve an even more precise color such as `red + 0.25` or `blue - 1.85`.

 In the model example below, we have some sheep that wander around randomly.
-We use `pcolor` to make some of our patches brown to represent ground and some of our patches to represent grass.
+We use `pcolor` to make some of our patches `brown` to represent ground and some of our patches `green` to represent grass.
 Sheep can only eat when they are on a patch with grass on it, so they can only eat `if pcolor = green` .
 This model not only changes the `pcolor` of a patch using `set`, but it shows how `pcolor` can be used in conditional statements.